 Ultimately, everyone wants to be a part of something greater; a team player will make sacrifices in order to achieve that greater goal.

-This requires that the leader establish common values that encourage individuals to sacrifice personal goals for the good of the team.
+This requires that team leadership establish common values that encourage individuals to sacrifice personal goals for the good of the team.

 “The most difficult thing for individuals to do when they are part of a team is to sacrifice.
 Without sacrifice, you’ll never know your team’s potential, or your own.”--Pat Riley, NBA Coach